UniMath/agda-unimath/NAMING-CONVENTIONS.md

 reveal common patterns in names, which hopefully helps to find predictable namings for entries.
 On the other hand, we understand that this is not always possible.
-If you find yourself not knowing what to name something, give it your best shot to come up with a name, or reach out to us on the Univalent Agda discord to ask if we have any suggestions.
+If you find yourself not knowing what to name something, give it your best shot to come up with a name, or reach out to us on the [Univalent Agda discord server](https://discord.gg/Zp2e8hYsuX) to ask if we have any suggestions.
+One of the most commonly asked questions is what to name a certain entry.

 We also mention that the naming scheme of agda-unimath evolves as the library grows.
 This implies that there are necessarily some inconsistencies in the